-Measuring Absorbance of an Unknown TZ Solution
+G. Measuring Absorbance of an Unknown TZ Solution

-- 10. Following the instructions on Measuring Absorbance vs. Concentration (Beer's Law) in Introduction to Spectrophotometry, create a Beer's Law plot using TZ standards #1-5 at 430 nm. - Record the absorbance readings in your notebook. - 11.
-Obtain a TZ solution with unknown concentration from the TA.
-Record the identity of the unknown in your notebook. - Measure and record the absorbance reading at 430 nm.
+12. Following the instructions in Introduction to Spectrophotometry, create a Beer's Law plot using TZ standards #1-5 at 430 nm.

+Record the absorbance readings in your notebook.

+13. Obtain a TZ solution with unknown concentration from the TA.
+Record the identity of the unknown in your notebook.

+Measure and record the absorbance reading at 430 nm.

-Construct the Beer's Law Plot for Tartrazine Standard Solutions
+H. Construct the Beer's Law Plot for Tartrazine Standard Solutions

-- 12. After the laboratory, use the data recorded in your notebook to make a clear plot using Excel.
-Include the best-fit line for your data that goes through the origin. - Find the slope of your graph.
-Using 1.0 cm for l , calculate the value of ε in units of $\mu M^{-1} \cdot cm^{-1}$. - 13.
-Determine the concentration of the unknown solution of TZ by using the Beer's Law plot and the measured concentration.
+14. After the laboratory, use the data recorded in your notebook to make a clear plot using Excel.
+Include the best-fit line for your data that goes through the origin.

+Find the slope of your graph.
+Using 1.0 cm for l , calculate the value of ε in units of $\mu M^{-1} \cdot cm^{-1}$.